Starting Piano Lessons

 Hopefully these questions have made you sit up and think.
 With any luck I've pointed out some stuff you hadn't thought of, in which case, you're welcome!
 If you're waaaaaaay ahead of me, good for you!

 Playing the piano is one of life's most satisfying achievements.
-There's nothing like expressing yourself in music and communicating one of the the deepest parts of the human experience to others.
+There's nothing in the universe that compares to expressing yourself in music and communicating one of the deepest parts of the human experience in a non-verbal way to others.
 If you improvise, using the knowledge you already have, this is the purest, and most soul-fulfilling aspect of being a musician and I believe it is this unfettered freedom of expression that most attracts people to music and musicians.